camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 }
 ```

-This design enables the ARM64e ABI which encodes an object's address in its
+Among other benefits, this type-aware design enables the ARM64e ABI which
-virtual table (vtable) pointer making `memcpy`-relocation impossible for
+encodes an object's address in its virtual table (vtable) pointer making
-polymorphic types on this platform#footnote[This is a memory safety
+`memcpy`-relocation impossible for polymorphic types on this
+platform#footnote[This is a memory safety vulnerability mitigation.
+See
-vulnerability mitigation.
-See @PointerAuthentication and @Arm64e for details.].
+@PointerAuthentication and @Arm64e for details.].
+The requirement to call
-The requirement to call `std::trivially_relocate` provides an opportunity for
+`std::trivially_relocate` provides an opportunity for the standard library to
-the standard library to perform "fixups" on these vtable pointers.
+perform "fixups" on these vtable pointers.

 While `std::trivially_relocate` suffices for many use cases and neatly handles
 the ARM64e platform, other important use cases remain unaddressed.
 We propose to